readthedocs/readthedocs.org/docs/user/tutorial/index.rst

   including the Sphinx configuration ``docs/source/conf.py`` and the root document ``docs/source/index.rst`` written in reStructuredText.

-..
-TODO: update this image once we have pushed the ``readthedocs.yaml`` to the repository
 .. figure:: /_static/images/tutorial/github-template.png
    :width: 80%
    :align: center